cbauerdev/Qualification-Viewer-V1/README.md

 # Qualification Viewer V1.0

 ## Overview
-Qualification Viewer is a browser plugin that allows you to view the personal data Stellar.ai has on you.
-Specifically, it reads the `props.json` file and presents relevant information in a user-friendly format.
+Qualification Viewer is a browser plugin that allows you to view your and only your personal data on [Stellar.ai](https://joinstellar.ai/home/).
+Specifically, it reads your `.json` file and presents relevant information in a user-friendly format.

 ## Features
 With this plugin, you can see: